The Foundation focuses primarily on mission-related, targeted priorities and proactively seeks organizations and programs to support.

 Working cooperatively with other agencies and organizations, the Foundation identifies community needs that can be significantly impacted by contributing financial and other resources.

 Grants are made only to 501(c)(3) nonprofit organizations with a 509 (a)(1) or 509 (a)(2) designation or governmental agencies.
-No grants are awarded to individuals.
+No grants are awarded to individuals or to organizations/programs utilizing a fiscal agent or sponsor.
 No grants are awarded for research.
 No grants are made to “pass through” nonprofit organizations.
-No grants are awarded for housing or the arts.

 Project support grants: funds a particular program or project with expected outcomes

-General operating support: allows a grantee to decide how funds are used, though most grantees have conversations about expectations and intended outcomes.
-501(c)(3) nonprofit organizations that provide housing may not apply for a general operating grant.
-They may apply for a program or project grant if they provide other services that satisfy one of the grant priorities.
+Note: 501(c)(3) nonprofit organizations that provide housing may not apply for a general operating grant.
+Please apply for a program or project grant for other services that satisfy one CSOF’s stated grant priorities

-Capital support: for equipment (and limited bricks & mortar)
+Capital support: for equipment and limited bricks & mortar

 Challenge/matching grants: provides funds to an organization with the expectation (or on the condition) that additional funds are raised from other sources